Instability for rank one factors of product actions: Rank one factors and hyperplanes

-\begin{proof} Note that any coarse Lyapunov distribution $E^\beta$ is continuous with a complementary $\R^k$-invariant subbundle.
-Our assumption implies that there is no subgroup of $\R^k$ which acts isometrically on $E^\beta$ for any continuous metric.
+\begin{proof} Our assumption implies that there is no subgroup of $\R^k$ which acts isometrically on $E^\beta$ for any continuous metric.
 Thereofore, if $\pi : X \to Y$ determines a rank one factor, then $E^\beta \subset \ker d\pi$ for every coarse Lyapunov distrubiton by Lemma \ref{lem:collapse-coarses}.
-Therefore, $\pi^{-1}(x)$ contains all coarse Lyapunov foliations, and since they are locally transitive, must be all of $X$.
-That is $\pi$ is a projection onto a point and there are no nontrivial rank one factors. \end{proof}
+Therefore, $\pi^{-1}(x)$ contains all coarse Lyapunov foliations, and since the action is accessible, $\pi^{-1}(x) = X$.
+That is, $\pi$ is a projection onto a point and there are no nontrivial rank one factors. \end{proof}